BaturalpArisoy/stac2cube/README.md

 - On MobaXTerm, middle click `submit.sh` and enter
 - If laptop pad, right click, copy file path to terminal and enter<br><br>

 Congratulations, your job is submitted to HPC!
 You can check any error or the progress of xarray computing on `slurm/log/ .err & .out`<br>
+Note: The first time a Slurm job is created, you will receive a warning message about WhiteToolBox on both log files.
+This is normal and only occurs the first time.<br>
 Dont forget to sort by time for the latest log files!<br>

 ---